CJanecka/Projects_and_CTFs/iOS Digital Forensics/README.md

 Described in further detail with-in the report, the following findings were made:

   + Evidence shows that Tracy and her brother, Pat, colluded with an unidentified third-party using the alias 'King kthings' and email 'throne1966@hotmail.com' in a plot to steal collectible stamps from the National Gallery.

-## Equipment and Tools

-I utilized the open-source forensic tool Autopsy, operating on a Kali Linux host, to examinine an image sourced from Tracy's iPhone.
-This analysis extracted pertinent details and specifications regarding Tracy's mobile device, along with the content of her messages and emails, complete with sender and recipient contacts.
-Furthermore, my examination uncovered latitude and longitude coordinates, indicative of the precise geographic locations to which Tracy's phone had communicated during the relevant timeframe.

-To verify Tracy's presence at the museum during the heist, I cross-referenced the coordinates using an online resource and tool, specifically [Google Maps](https://www.google.com/maps).
-This process allowed for the precise determination of Tracy's location, providing compelling evidence that she was indeed situated at the museum during the time of the incident.

 ## Details of Tracy's iPhone